People's Mojahedin Organization of Iran: Fundraising

 During its life in exile, MEK was initially financed by backers including Saddam Hussein, and later a network of fake charities based in European countries.

-In 2004, a report by the US weapons inspector Charles Duelfer claimed that Saddam Hussein provided millions of dollars from the United Nations' Oil-for-Food program to the MEK.
+In 2004, a report by the US weapons inspector Charles Duelfer claimed that Saddam Hussein provided millions of dollars from the United Nations' Oil-for-Food programme to the MEK.

 In Germany, the MEK used a NGO to "support asylum seekers and refugees".
-Another alleged organization collected funds for "children whose parents had been killed in Iran" in sealed and stamped boxes placed in city centers.
-According to the Nejat Society, in 1988, the Nuremberg MEK front organization was uncovered by police.
-Initially, The Greens supported these organizations while it was unaware of their purpose.
+Another alleged organisation collected funds for "children whose parents had been killed in Iran" in sealed and stamped boxes placed in city centres.
+According to the Nejat Society, in 1988, the Nuremberg MEK front organisation was uncovered by police.
+Initially, The Greens supported these organisations while it was unaware of their purpose.

 In 1999, United States authorities arrested 29 individuals in Operation Eastern Approach, of whom 15 were held on charges of helping MEK members illegally enter the US.
 The ringleader pleaded guilty to providing phony documents to MEK members and violation of Antiterrorism and Effective Death Penalty Act of 1996.

 The MEK also operated a UK-based charity, Iran Aid, which claimed to raise money for Iranian refugees.
 In 2001, the Charity Commission for England and Wales closed it down after finding no "verifiable links between the money donated by the British public [approximately £5 million annually] and charitable work in Iran".

 In December 2001, a joint FBI-Cologne police operation discovered what a 2004 report calls "a complex fraud scheme involving children and social benefits", involving the sister of Maryam Rajavi.
-The High Court ruled to close several MEK compounds after investigations revealed that the organization fraudulently collected between $5 million and $10 million in social welfare benefits for children of its members sent to Europe.
+The High Court ruled to close several MEK compounds after investigations revealed that the organisation fraudulently collected between $5 million and $10 million in social welfare benefits for children of its members sent to Europe.